lockemind/angularjs-info-resources/angular-style-guide.md

 Use `$document` and `$window` instead of document and window.

 *Why?*: These services are wrapped by Angular and more easily testable than using document and window in tests.
 This helps you avoid having to mock document and window yourself.

+###$timeout and $interval
+Use `$timeout` and `$interval` instead of setTimeout and setInterval .

+*Why?*: These services are wrapped by Angular and more easily testable and handle Angular's digest cycle thus keeping data binding in sync.